nov1n/pixyll/_posts/2015-05-15-reactive-bind.md

 ## A simple example

 Imagine we want to create a very simple Meteor app that converts Fahrenheit to Celsius.
 The user fills in a text field with the temperature in Fahrenheit, we display the result in Celsius right next to it.
-Easy enough right?
 Let's see how we might do this.
 Start with a text field and add an event-listener to the template.
 Whenever the input changes we take the value of the text field and store it in a Session variable named 'fahrenheit'.